You are successfully registered

 Get in touch, if you're not sure that you have the right experience or qualifications.

-VIEW SCHOLARSHIPSAt Chester, the majority of taught postgraduate courses can be studied either full time or part time, after which students can be awarded qualifications including Master’s (MA, MSc), Postgraduate Certificate (PGCert), Postgraduate Diploma (PGDip), or Postgraduate Certificate in Education (PGCE).
-The University also provides some department specific master’s degrees, such as Master of Business Administration (MBA) and Master of Public Health (MPH).
+VIEW SCHOLARSHIPSAt Chester, the majority of taught postgraduate courses can be studied full time or part time, after which students can be awarded qualifications including master’s (MA, MSc), postgraduate certificate (PGCert), postgraduate diploma (PGDip), or PGCE.
+The university also provides some department specific master’s degrees, such as Master of Business Administration (MBA) and Master of Public Health (MPH).

-The University of Chester fosters a rich environment for research and innovation, which involves local, regional and international partners with its staff and students to have a positive impact on society.
-Postgraduate students will be able to access the University’s multi-disciplinary Research & Knowledge Exchange Institutes in Culture & Society, Health & Wellbeing, and Sustainability & Environment.
+The University of Chester fosters a rich environment for research and innovation which aims to have a positive impact on society, involving local, regional and international partners along with staff and students.
+Postgraduate students will be able to access the university’s multi-disciplinary research and knowledge exchange institutes in culture and society, health and wellbeing, and sustainability and environment.

-Through the work of academic staff and collaborators, the University was assessed as having more than half of its submitted research being judged as world leading or internationally excellent (Research Excellence Framework, 2021).
-The University has nineteen research areas where current postgraduate students are principally, but not exclusively, based for the majority of their studies.
+Through the work of academic staff and collaborators, the university was assessed as having more than half of its submitted research being judged as world leading or internationally excellent (Research Excellence Framework, 2021).

-Highly flexible, Work Based and Integrative Studies (WBIS) is a distance learning option for students to receive academic recognition for the skills and knowledge developed through real workplace learning, in areas that are important to them.
+Work Based and Integrative Studies (WBIS) is a highly flexible distance learning option for students to receive academic recognition for the skills and knowledge developed through real workplace learning.

 Get in touch, if you're not sure that you have the right experience or qualifications.